madnight/awesome-category-theory/README.md

   * [Limit Monads in Categories](https://github.com/CategoryTheoryArchive/archive/blob/main/resources/1967_kock_limit-monads.pdf) - The work introduces the notion that the category of complete categories is monadic over the category of all categories, utilizing a family of monads associated with various index categories to define "completeness."
 A significant portion of the thesis is dedicated to defining associative and regular associative colimits, arguing for their naturalness and importance in category theory.
 Dissertation by Anders Jungersen Kock (1967)

   * [On the concreteness of certain categories](https://github.com/CategoryTheoryArchive/archive/blob/main/resources/1969_freyd_concreteness-certain.pdf) - This work discusses the concept of concreteness in categories, stating that a concrete category is one with a faithful functor to the category of sets, and must be locally-small.
 He highlights the homotopy category of spaces as a prime example of a non-concrete category, emphasizing its abstract nature due to the irrelevance of individual points within spaces and the inability to distinguish non-homotopic maps through any functor into concrete categories.
 Peter Freyd (1969)

+  * [V-localizations and V-triples](https://github.com/CategoryTheoryArchive/archive/blob/main/resources/1970_wolff_v-localizations-v-triples.pdf) This work focuses on two primary objectives within category theory.
+The first goal is to define and study Y-localizations of Y-categories, using a model akin to localizations in ordinary categories, involving certain conditions related to isomorphisms and the existence of unique Y-functors.
+The second aim is to explore the relationship between Y-localizations and V-triples, presenting foundational theories and examples to elucidate these concepts.
+Harvey Eli Wolff's dissertation (1970)

 ## Articles

 #### Bayesian/Causal inference